MosheOfer1/OOP_Assignment2/README.md

 # OOP_Assignment2 Part 2 - ThreadPool
 In order to create an option to control the priority of tasks in a threadPool in java, we created
-* The Part_2.Task class that represent a Callable task that return a value and may throw an Exception, wite a priority enum.
+* The Task class that represent a Callable task that return a value and may throw an Exception, wite a priority enum.
-* the Part_2.CustomExecutor that control as Threadpool Executor with the option to control the priority of all tasks.
+* The CustomExecutor that control as Threadpool Executor with the option to control the priority of all tasks.
+* The Adapter

+## **SOLID principles**

+The Adapter design pattern reflects the Dependency Inversion Principle in the provided code by decoupling the Task class from the CustomExecutor class and the priority queue.

+The CustomExecutor class uses the Adapter class to submit tasks to the priority queue.
+The Adapter class wraps the Task object and implements the compareTo method, which allows the task object to be added to the PriorityBlockingQueue and be sorted based on their priority.
+This way the CustomExecutor does not need to know the implementation details of how the Task class is implemented and it does not depend on it.
+The CustomExecutor only needs to know that the task submitted is of Adapter type, which implements the Comparable interface.

 ## Task
 This is a generic Task class that represents a task with a type that returns a result and may throw an exception.
 Each task has a priority used for scheduling, based on the TaskType enum.
-Has the option to be compared with the public int compareTo(@NotNull T o) method
 ## CustomExecutor
 This is a custom thread pool class that defines methods for submitting tasks to a priority queue.
 The queue is a PriorityBlockingQueue object that stores the tasks in the priority queue.
 The queue is sorted according to the not natural ordering of the tasks or by the TaskType comparator.